Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Proof of Theorem for the infinite families and

 We start by importing the following information from~\cite[Section 5.4]{CS}. \begin{lemma}[{\cite{CS}}] The only irreducible representations of $G(r,r,n)$ whose character does not vanish on the Coxeter element are the following: \begin{itemize}[itemsep=0pt,topsep=0pt] \item The representation $\parA$.
 It has Coxeter number $0$. \item The representation $\parB$.
 It has Coxeter number $r(n-1)n$. \item The representation $\parC$ for $1\leq k \leq n-2$.
 It has Coxeter number $r(n-1)(k+1)$. \item The representation $\parD$ for $0\leq k \leq n-2$ and $1\leq q <r$, where the ``$1$'' appears in position $q$.
 It has Coxeter number $r(n-1)(k+1)$. \end{itemize} \end{lemma} \begin{proof} The list of representations and their character is given in \cite[Sec 5.4, Step 1-2]{CS}.
 The Coxeter number can be computed by the explicit evaluation of the normalized character on reflections, given in\cite[Sec 5.4, Step 3]{CS}. \end{proof}

+As an additional point of clarity (which we will not use however) we remind the reader that for $G(r,r,n)$, the exterior powers of the reflection representation are indexed by the following $r$-tuples of partitions (the same ones as for $G(r,1,n)$):

 Among the representations appearing in Lemma~\ref{lemma:listRepsGrrn}, $\parA$ is the only one of Coxeter number zero, and it is the trivial representation, also equal to ${\bigwedge}^0 (\mathbb{C}^{n})$.
 Similarly, $\parB$ is the only one of Coxeter number $r(n-1)n$, and it is the sign (determinant) representation, which is equal to ${\bigwedge}^n (\mathbb{C}^{n})$.
 These two cases already account for the coefficients of $t^0$ and $t^n$ in~\eqref{eq:filterCoxeterNumbers}.
-Moreover, since the characters $\parC$ and $\parD$ respectively take the value $(-1)^k$ and $\xi^q(-1)^k$ on the inverse of a Coxeter element (\cite[Lemma 5.7]{CS}), the only thing remaining to prove~\eqref{eq:filterCoxeterNumbers} (hence Theorem~\ref{thm:equivalence}) is the following statement.
+Moreover, since the characters $\parC$ and $\parD$ respectively take the value $(-1)^k$ and $\xi^q(-1)^k$ on the inverse of a Coxeter element (\cite[Lemma 5.7]{CS}), the only thing remaining to prove~\eqref{eq:filterCoxeterNumbers} (hence Theorem~\ref{thm:equivalence}) is the following statement (relying also on Lemma~\ref{lemma:listRepsGrrn} and Prop.~\ref{prop:wedgeCoxeterNumbers} to compare Coxeter numbers).
 For the purpose of using induction, we include the case $n=2$. \begin{proposition} For each $n,r\geq 2$ and for each $ 0 \leq k < n$, let

 Then we have, as virtual characters of $G(r,r,n)$:

 where $V=\mathbb{C}^n$ denotes the reflection representation of $G(r,r,n)$. \end{proposition}

 \begin{proof} We use the same structure as in the proof of Proposition~\ref{prop:Gr1n}, and apply induction on $n$.